dungthtd9126/LK_pwnyable_learning/LK01/readme.md

 If you can leak the address of a function or data in linux kernel, you're supposed to have base address

-FGKASLR: Stronger ASLR than normal one, randomize function address
+FGKASLR: Stronger ASLR than normal one, randomize function address.
 You can't get base address by leaking function address but you can get base by leak address of data section since it doesn't randomize that map

 KASLR can be disabled as a kernel boot argument
 ```c